-Precautions for safe handling Safe handling Limit all unnecessary personal contact.
+Precautions for safe handling Safe handling DO NOT allow clothing wet with material to stay in contact with skin Limit all unnecessary personal contact.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 When handling DO NOT eat, drink or smoke.
 Always wash hands with soap and water after handling.
 Avoid physical damage to containers.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
 Other information Store in original containers.
 Keep containers securely sealed.
 Store in a cool, dry, well-ventilated area.
 Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this SDS.